GrailFinder/gf-lt/README.md

 - F1 can load any chat, by loading chat of other agent it does not switch agents, if that chat is continued, it will rewrite agent in db; (either allow only chats from current agent OR switch agent on chat loading); +
 - after chat is deleted: load undeleted chat; +
 - name split for llamacpp completion. user msg should end with 'bot_name:';
+- add retry on failed call (and EOF);
+- model info shold be an event and show disconnect status when fails;